Cup Coproducts in Hopf Cyclic Cohomology: Coproducts in Hopf cyclic cohomology

 We show that $\rho_{n}$ commutes with $\tau_n$:

 So we have:

 \epf

+Based on the proof of the previous lemma, in fact the map $\Phi_n$ is a map of cocyclic modules.
 Now we have all the needed tools to define the desired coproducts.
-The following theorem provides a coproduct for Hochschild cohomology of a cocommutative Hopf algebra with coefficients in a SAYD module. \bpr Suppose $\mathcal{H}$ is a cocommutative Hopf algebra, $M$ a SAYD module over $\mathcal{H}$, and $\psi:M\longrightarrow M\otimes M, $ a linear map satisfying \eqref{shart}.
-The following map
+The following theorem provides a coproduct for Hochschild cohomology of a cocommutative Hopf algebra with coefficients in a SAYD module.